1. About us

 a) If you are a fan, your screen name / town / country / profile image / registration date / Tourheat user ID may be displayed to some or all site users:

-i) on maps in connection with certain activities on our site such as ♥ing a profile holder, the ↯ feature or diarising an event: this can be toggled using the “Ok to show my info window on fan maps” setting, accessible from your account page;
+i) on maps in connection with certain activities on our site such as ♥ing a profile, the ↯ feature or diarising an event: this can be toggled using the “Ok to show my info window on fan maps” setting, accessible from your account page;

-ii) in conjunction with any comments you post on our site; and
+ii) in conjunction with any comments you post for publication on our site; and

 iii) on a user outline page (accessible from the aforementioned maps and comments, and your account page).

-i) any statistical reports that we provide to that profile holder for the purpose of gaining insights about their fanbase may include your profile data (excluding names), relevant notification data, the set of your other ♥ and/or the results of any processing of the type described in sub-section 4.9 part c; and
+i) any statistical reports that we provide to the profile holder for the purpose of gaining insights about their fan base may include your profile data, relevant notification data, the set of your other ♥ and/or the results of any processing of the type described in sub-section 4.10 part c; and

 i) Depending on the “Visibility” setting in the header of the “Contact info” box on your info page, your content within the aforementioned box may be disclosed to other users of our site.